dsccommunity/ExchangeDsc/README.md

 ## Versions

 ### Unreleased
  * xExchangeCommon : In StartScheduledTask corrected throw error check to throw last error when errorRegister has more than 0 errors instead of throwing error if errorRegister was not null, which would otherwise always be true.

+### 1.11.0.0
+* xExchActiveSyncVirtualDirectory: Fix issue where ClientCertAuth parameter set to "Allowed" instead of "Accepted"

  ### 1.10.0.0
 * xExchAutoMountPoint: Fix malformed dash/hyphen characters
 * Fix PSPossibleIncorrectComparisonWithNull issues from PowerShell Script Analyzer
 * Suppress PSDSCUseVerboseMessageInDSCResource Warnings from PowerShell Script Analyzer